WE RUN OUR CLASSES IN A MONTH LONG SERIES PROGRAM.

 At this level, students will learn to use, and embellish, the cross-body-lead as a transition between new, more dynamic moves!
 In Salsa 3 we start to break the rules learned in Salsa 1 and 2, encouraging students to be creative while understanding why moves work, rather than just learning a set pattern that an instructor is demonstrating.
 Students will also learn ways to incorporate more styling and musicality to their dancing at this level - allowing you inject your own personal style.We will start each class with footwork combos and warms ups designed to strengthen your agility, musicality, balance, and improvisation skills.

 Pre-requisite: Mastery of Salsa 2 or equivalent level of experience.
-Salsa 3 is meant to be repeated at least three times as content changes month to month.
+Salsa 3 is meant to be repeated endlessly as content changes month to month.

 SALSA SUELTA ROUTINES